If you've got one bring it! HiT works with:

 As a business decision we removed HiT from the Apple and Google App stores and no longer support iOS/iPhone and Android integrations.
 We remade HiT to work on mobile devices via a mobile browser.
 This means HiT works great with fitness trackers such as Fitbit, Garmin and Withings, that provide WiFi options, but sadly does not work with devices that rely solely on your mobile phone to gather and store your data.

 Unfortunately, Fitbit has decided to withhold certain data from HiT.
 They are glad to share your step count as a summary but do not provide intraday data to HiT.
 This is their decision, not ours.
-We have asked Fitbit to provide more detailed data, however, at this time we have not received a response.
+We have asked Fitbit to provide more detailed data, however, at this time we have not been given that feature.
 We will continue to pursue detailed Fitbit data.
 If we are successful we will report as much detail as they provide.

 HiT never requires external devices to track your health.
-You can enter your activity, how long you performed that activity and if you know the distance, for example how far you ran or walked, you can add that too.
+You can enter your activity, how long you performed that activity and if you know the distance, for example how far you ran or walked or rode, you can add that too.
 HiT will calculate your calories burned using the data you enter.
 For some activities, such as walking, HiT will also calcuate your steps.
 So no device is required to track your activity in HiT.
-This means you also don't need a device to participate in Step Challenges or Active Minute Challenges in HiT.
+This means you also don't need a device to participate in Activity Challenges in HiT.

 You also do not need a device to track sleep in HiT.
 You can enter these data manually as well.
-And if you are using an old-fashioned blood pressure cuff or blood glucose meter, you can enter those data into HiT manually as well.
+And if you are using a blood pressure cuff or blood glucose meter, you can enter those data into HiT manually as well.

-Depending on the device and the version of HiT you are using, you can disconnect your activity tracker as follows:
+Depending on the device you are using, you can disconnect your activity tracker as follows:

 Your device's account is now disconected from HiT.
 WARNING: This will disconnect all device types for that account, including fitness trackers, body comp scales, and blood pressure cuffs.
 If your goal to to only disconnect a certain type of data from connecting with HiT, visit your device manufacturers settings page to make changes to what data you share with HiT.